 They can work on newborns!
 But keep in mind anything that will fit a 20 month old will be a bit big on a newborn, but it is workable.
 The trick is to be SURE to choose a full-cut cover to put over it.
-The same goes for Snug to Fit one-size diapers when using them on newborns.
-For example, some favorites are Disana Organic Wool pull-on, Lana Merino Wool, Disana Sleep Sack, Lana Softsleeper or Bummis The Pull-On.
+For example, some favorites are Disana Organic Wool pull-on, Lana Merino Wool, Disana Sleep Sack, Lana Softsleeper or a one-size cover.

 10 days old, 7.5 pounds.
 Choose full cut covers over this at this age!
 Wrap styles will work with this when baby is older, but not at this smallest setting.